getsentry/sentry-dotnet/CONTRIBUTING.md

   - `Sentry.DiagnosticSource.IntegrationTests.csproj` uses [SQL LocalDb](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb) - [download SQL LocalDB 2019](https://download.microsoft.com/download/7/c/1/7c14e92e-bdcb-4f89-b7cf-93543e7112d1/SqlLocalDB.msi).
 To avoid running these tests, unload `Sentry.DiagnosticSource.IntegrationTests.csproj` from the solution.
 * On macOS/Linux: [Mono 6 or higher](https://www.mono-project.com/download/stable) to run the unit tests on the `net4x` targets.

+## .NET MAUI Requirements

+To build any of `Sentry.Maui`, `Sentry.Maui.Tests`, or `Sentry.Samples.Maui`, you'll need to have .NET SDK 6.0.300 or greater installed, and have installed the MAUI workload installed, either through Visual Studio setup, or through `dotnet workload install maui`.
+You may also need other platform dependencies.
+See https://docs.microsoft.com/dotnet/maui/ for details.
+Basically, if you can build and run the "MyMauiApp" example you should also be able to build and run the Sentry MAUI sample app.

 ## API changes approval process

 This repository uses [Verify](https://github.com/VerifyTests/Verify) to store the public API diffs in snapshot files.